aimerou/awesome-ai-papers/README.md

 ## Description

-This repository is an up-to-date list of many significant AI papers organized by publication date.
+This repository is an up-to-date list of significant AI papers organized by publication date.
 It covers five fields : computer vision, natural language processing, multimodal learning, reinforcement learning and audio processing.
 Feel free to give this repository a star if you enjoy the work.

 Maintainer: [Aimerou Ndiaye](https://github.com/aimerou)